austin-crime/austin-crime/README.md

 - evaluate.py: Contains functions used for evaluating model performance.

 **Steps Taken:**
-- We decided to use roc auc score and accuracy as our metrics for measuring model performance.
+- We decided to use roc-auc score and accuracy as our metrics for measuring model performance.
-- A baseline model was established to serve as simple model to compare model performance to.
+- A baseline model was established to serve as a simple model to compare model performance to.
 - Several machine learning algorithms were used, provided by sklearn, with mostly default values to determine which algorithm provides the best performance for making predictions on the train dataset.
-The top performing models were evaluated on the validate set and top performer from those was chosen to move forward with.
-- For the top performing model the hyper-parameters were modified to determine which set of hyper-parameters can provide the best performance on the validate set.
-The top performing model from these was chosen to move forward with.
+- For the top performing models the hyper-parameters were modified to determine which set of hyper-parameters can provide the best performance on the train set.
+- The top performing models from these were chosen to evaluate on the validate set.
 - The top performing model was evaluated on the test dataset to determine how it could be expected to perform on unseen data.

 </details>